 2.1 Introduction to Manufacturing Readiness Levels

 The basic goal of all acquisition programs is to put required capability in the field in a timely manner with acceptable affordability and supportability.
 To be successful, the two key risk areas of immature product technologies and immature manufacturing capability must be managed effectively.
 Manufacturing readiness metrics in combination with technology readiness metrics can help acquisition program managers deal with these risks.
 Similarly, these metrics are important to technology development managers because, they can be used to achieve and convincingly demonstrate a level of readiness for technology transition that acquisition program managers will find credible.
-Understanding and mitigating these risks will greatly increase the probability of technology insertion for the technology development community and ultimately aid in improvements in cost, schedule and performance for programs of record.
+Understanding and mitigating these risks will greatly increase the probability of technology insertion for the technology development community and ultimately aid in improvements in cost, schedule, and performance for programs of record.

 MRLs and TRLs measure these risks.
 TRLs are described in Section 2.2 along with their overall relationship to MRLs.
 Section 2.3 defines the MRLs and Section 2.4 is a definition of terms.
 MRL thread definitions are provided in Section 2.5.